 Alternate Character Interpretation: Surprisingly, for a blank-slate protagonist, the Abstergo Entertainment employee has this going.
 The story makes it seem as though John from IT is bullying you from one hacking operation to the next, threatening to scapegoat you if you don't go along.
 If you've been taking advantage of the hacking skills he's taught you and used the security access he's granted you to gleefully hack your colleagues' terminals and computers, then what does that say about you as a character?
 Are you just in it because of John's threats?
 Are you just a bit overly curious after seeing the tidbits that John had you dig up for him?
 Or, are you gleefully exploiting everything that John has done for you because you enjoy accessing restricted information?
 Or, at least after a certain point, are you just pissed that your employer has drugged and imprisioned you and, as the final insult, your annoyingly perky boss comes on the intercom to tell you to get back to work?

 Abstergo Entertainment and its employees as a whole.
 Are Olivier Garneau and Melanie Lemay simply decent people who are an Unwitting Pawn to their Jerk Ass bossesnote for example, Olivier claims not to know why, other than "orders from above", they're not allowed to call Julien du Casse and others "Templars" or are they Punch Clock Villains who are Just Following Orders no matter how bizarre and illegalnote Lemay — although reluctantly — locks down the Abstergo building and imprisons all her workers in the office, which violates more civil rights than you can shake a fist at!
 Then again, according to her, she had the authority to detain them indefinitely...?
 Are the employees merely interested in working to make a good product or are they consciously spreading Templar propaganda.
-Word of God is that Olivier may be the only one who "does know who his bosses are", while "most people at AE" are indeed the Unwitting Pawn.
+Word Of God is that Olivier may be the only one who "does know who his bosses are", while "most people at AE" are indeed the Unwitting Pawn.
+It's later revealed in Rogues that Lemay, at least, is indeed a Templar.
+And given that a file for Otso Berg, who plays a big role in Rogue, shows up in Black Flag, it seems that Word Of God was misleading.
+For all that she's quite perky, it appears Lemay knew from the start.
+Although she may only have been promoted after the Assassins kidnapped Olivier.

 Oliver Bowden's tie-in novel which adds an epilogue to the events of the game muddies Edward's redemptive story to some.
 It's hard to accept that Edward truly learned that "money wasn't everything" as the main game insists when at the end of the book, after becoming an Assassin, he takes the Prime Minister Sir Robert Walpole's pardon and offer of money and business in exchange of sparing some Templars, justifying this on grounds of it serving as a foundation for his "assassin business".
 Is Edward a morally ambiguous Anti-Hero who was a Jerk with a Heart of Gold, or a mere opportunist with Delusions of Eloquence and self-importance.